Tetrachromacy: Tetrachromacy in carriers of CVD

-It has been theorized that females who carry recessive opsin alleles that can cause color vision deficiency (CVD) could possess tetrachromacy.
+It has been theorized that females who carry recessive opsin alleles that can cause color vision deficiency (CVD, color blindness) could possess tetrachromacy.
 Female carriers of anomalous trichromacy (mild color blindness) possess heterozygous alleles of the genes that encode the L-opsin or M-opsin.
 These alleles often have a different spectral sensitivity, so if the carrier expresses both opsin alleles, they may exhibit tetrachromacy.

-In humans, two cone cell pigment genes are present on the X chromosome: The classical type 2 opsin gene OPN1MW and OPN1MW2.
+In humans, two cone cell pigment genes are present on the X chromosome: the classical type 2 opsin genes OPN1MW and OPN1MW2.
 People with two X chromosomes could possess multiple cone cell pigments, perhaps born as full tetrachromats who have four simultaneously-functioning kinds of cone cell, each type with a specific pattern of responsiveness to different wavelengths of light in the range of the visible spectrum.

 One study suggested that 15% of the world's women might have the type of fourth cone whose sensitivity peak is between the standard red and green cones, theoretically giving a significant increase in color differentiation.

 Another study suggests that as many as 50% of women and 8% of men may have four photopigments and corresponding potentially increased chromatic discrimination.

 In 2010, after twenty years' study of women with four types of cones (non-functional tetrachromats), neuroscientist Gabriele Jordan identified a woman (subject 'cDa29) who could detect a greater variety of colors than trichromats could, corresponding with a functional or "true" tetrachromat.

 Specifically, she has been shown to be a trichromat in the range 546–670 nm where people with normal vision are essentially dichromats due to negligible response of S cones to those wavelengths.
 Thus, if S cones of 'cDa29' provide independent color perception dimension as they normally do, that would confirm her being a tetrachromat when the whole spectrum is considered.

 Variation in cone pigment genes is widespread in most human populations, but the most prevalent and pronounced tetrachromacy would derive from female carriers of major red / green pigment anomalies, usually classed as forms of "color blindness" (protanomaly or deuteranomaly).
 The biological basis for this phenomenon is X-inactivation of heterozygotic alleles for retinal pigment genes, which is the same mechanism that gives the majority of female New World monkeys trichromatic vision.

 In humans, preliminary visual processing occurs in the neurons of the retina.
-It is not known how these nerves would respond to a new color channel: Whether they would handle it separately, or just combine it with one of the existing channels.
+It is not known how these nerves would respond to a new color channel: whether they would handle it separately, or just combine it with one of the existing channels.
 Similarly, visual information leaves the eye by way of the optic nerve, and a variety of final image processing takes place in the brain; it is not known whether the optic nerve or the areas of the brain have any capacity to effectively respond if presented with a stimulus from a new color signal.

 Tetrachromacy may also enhance vision in dim lighting, or in looking at a screen.